Orpheus-3145/Philosophers/README.md

     [time_stamp] -- [id_philosopher] [action]/

 Furthermore, the solution was implemented with these restrictions:
-1. **philosophers shouldn't die**                   --> the code must be optimized, so the time losses are reducted as much as possible;
+1. **philosophers shouldn't die:** the code must be optimized, so the time losses are reducted as much as possible;
-2. **philosophers do not talk with each other**     --> the threads/proceses run by themselves: they cannot notify other philosophers of a change of their status, or anything else.
+2. **philosophers do not talk with each other:** threads/proceses run by themselves: they cannot notify other philosophers of a change of their status, or anything else.
-3. messages must be fast                            --> not more than 10 millisecs must pass between the death of a philo and the printing of the message on stdout;
+3. messages must be fast: not more than 10 millisecs must pass between the death of a philo and the printing of the message on stdout;

 ## Parameters:
-The program takes some parameteres to set the environments (the last parameter is optional!) *(see #Disclaimer#2)*;
+The program takes some parameteres to set the environments *(see #Disclaimer#2 for parameter limitations)*;
 1. number of existing philosophers                                    (a positive number is required);
 2. number of milliseconds that phil can stay alive without eating     (a non-negative number is required);
 3. number of milliseconds that phil needs to eat                      (a non-negative number is required);